 - Place your transcript request on or after July 1st.
 Waiting until this date will insure that teachers have submitted all grades for processing to transcripts.
 If you need to request your transcript before July 1, select the grey “Hold For Grades” button.
 This will insure that a blank transcript will not be sent.

 - Go to the Registrar’s page.
-Under "I'm a Former Student," click the link "Order Transcript."
+Under "I am a former student / graduated before spring 2015, College in High School, or Outlier student," click the link "Order Transcript."

 - Create an account with an e-mail address and a password for this site, as you would for creating an online shopping account.
 This account is not linked with your account in Aspire.

 - Fill out the general information page.
 Please note that CHS students do not have to enter a PeopleSoft Student ID.